High Holy Days

 Evening Services are held at 8:00 p.m.
 Morning Services begin at 10:00 a.m.
 Tickets are required for these services.

-A Children’s Service for grades K-7 runs concurrently with our main sanctuary morning service.
-Children in K-2 must be accompanied by a parent.
-Babysitting is available for preschoolers.
-Parents also are welcome to bring their children into the main sanctuary so that they can pray together as a family if they choose.
+A Children’s Service for grades 2-7 runs concurrently with our main sanctuary morning service.
+Children in Grade 2 must be accompanied by a parent.
+This Service is not appropriate for children younger than Grade 2.
+Babysitting is available for younger children.
+We also encourage families with young children to come to the Family Service in the afternoon.

-At 2:00 p.m. on both Rosh Hashanah and Yom Kippur, there is a Family Service, open to the community, where no ticket is required.
+The Family Service is at 2:00 p.m. on both Rosh Hashanah and Yom Kippur.
+It is open to the community, where no ticket is required.

 Following Yom Kippur Morning Services, there is a Reflection Service led by congregants at 12:30 p.m.
 These include personal expressions in prose or poetry, performances of instrumental or vocal pieces, and guided meditations.
 Following the 2:00 p.m.
 Family Service, there is an Afternoon Service at 3:00 p.m. and then Yizkor (Memorial) and Concluding Services beginning at 4:45 p.m.
 During Yizkor, we read the names of our congregants and other loved ones who have passed away since the last High Holy Days and our annual Memorial Book is distributed.